 Nobody likes wires.
 Especially if you’re out and about.
 Nobody ever wants to get stuck in a train platform turnstile.
+That’s why you need wireless headphones.

-So wireless headphones came along – but they’ve shot up in popularity ever since Apple started the trend for ditching the good old 3.5mm physical cable connection.
+They’ve shot up in popularity ever since Apple started the trend for ditching the good old 3.5mm physical cable connection.
 Now wirelessness is a must.

 Finding the best wireless headphones for your needs isn’t exactly straightforward.
 With hundreds of pairs competing for your cash, knowing what’s bad and what’s good can be something of a minefield.
 That’s where we come in.
 In our guide, we’ve done the hard work for you.
 You’ll find our pick of the best Bluetooth headphones available, the cheaper alternatives worth considering, and the best wireless headphones for running and the gym.